lsst-sqre/gafaelfawr/docs/arch/security.rst

 CSRF tokens are generated on request via the ``/auth/api/v1/login`` route and stored in the session cookie.
 On POST, PATCH, PUT, and DELETE API requests authenticated with a session cookie, the CSRF token must be provided in the ``X-CSRF-Token`` headere and must match the CSRF token in the session cookie.
-API requests authenticated via an ``Authorization`` header need not provide a CSRF token, since browsers cannot be tried into generating such requests with existing credentials.
+API requests authenticated via an ``Authorization`` header need not provide a CSRF token, since browsers cannot be tricked into generating such requests with existing credentials.

 The ``/login`` and ``/logout`` routes redirect the user after processing.
 The URL to which to redirect the user may be specified as a GET parameter or, in the case of ``/login``, an HTTP header that is normally set by the NGINX ingress.